Thors-open-source/backend-contact-form/README.md

 Go to localhost:8080 (if you didn't change the 'PORT' variable), and your form will show.

 Submit, and the module will parse the data and send the email to your gmail account!

-## Warning
-Gmail has some built-in security, and if you use multi-factor authentication, you're required to create an app specific password.
-This is done on your google profile.